 Emotional overeating is just that ~ eating for emotional reasons, rather than physical hunger.
 Emotional eating is one of the primary causes of weight issues, and can be related to feelings of depression, lack of control and hopelessness.
 Emotional “hunger” can come on suddenly, oftentimes in the form of a specific food craving, and can compel you to eat even when you have promised yourself you were no longer going to overeat.

-Emotional eaters tend to eat past the point of fullness, hoping for some emotional relief from the food.
-Unfortunately, after eating the comfort food(s), feelings of guilt and shame may develop.
+Emotional eaters tend to eat past the point of fullness, hoping for some emotional relief from food.
+Unfortunately, oftentimes after eating comfort foods, feelings of guilt and shame develop.
 Foods that are considered comforting vary from person to person, although there tend to be common foods that are considered more comforting than others (e.g., ice cream, cereal, pizza).